 Harry Potter: The Exhibition – Singapore

-A “tribute to artistry and craftsmanship,” “telling the story of human creativity,” in the words of Eddie Newquist (Chief Creative Officer of Global Experience Specialists, Inc.) and Nick Dixon (Executive Director of ArtScience Museum, Marina Bay Sands, Singapore), Harry Potter: The Exhibition promises to take visitors on an amazing journey as they relive J.K.
-Rowling’s timeless tale on the Singapore stop of its tour.
-Boasting artifacts directly from the sets of all eight films, the exhibition’s first Asian stop has something extra in store for fans here — all the Horcruxes have been collected and are on display, with the exception of Harry, of course, as Robin Stapley (Creative Director of Harry Potter: The Exhibition) would have you know.
-We will get to that later, however, as this reporter here must now bore you a little with details from the Q&A session for the press.
+This exhibit is a “tribute to artistry and craftsmanship,” “telling the story of human creativity,” in the words of Eddie Newquist (Chief Creative Officer of Global Experience Specialists, Inc.) and Nick Dixon (Executive Director of ArtScience Museum, Marina Bay Sands, Singapore).
+The exhibition boasts a collection of all the Horcruxes, except for Harry, of course, as Robin Stapley (Creative Director of Harry Potter: The Exhibition) would have you know.

 Gryffindor Common Room